MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-ask-data-question.md

 Copilot is best at answering questions using existing measures and columns in your semantic model.
 Questions may include asking for existing measures filtered to a different region or span of time than they are on the report, a metric split into categories, or how a measure changes with time.

-While the exact questions which Copilot can answer depends on the specifics of your model, here are some examples:
+While the exact questions that Copilot can answer depends on the specifics of your model, here are some examples:

 - **“Can you show me sales amount by region?”**  where both sales amount and region are already columns in the data.
 - **“What were the top 5 selling products in North America last month?”** where product, region, and date are already columns in the data, and Copilot helps with top N filtering to produce the visual.